Streampunk/dynamorse-test/README.md

 ## Installation

-This package is expected to be installed as a dev dependency of the node package under test
+This package is expected to be installed as a dev dependency of the node package under test.

 ## Status, support and further development